apparata/fbx2usd/README.md

 ### Animation Sampling

-Animations are sampled at 30 FPS by default.
-All animation takes in the FBX file are concatenated sequentially into a single timeline.
+Animations are sampled at the FBX file's frame rate (typically 30 FPS).
+All animation takes in the FBX file are concatenated sequentially into a single timeline, or exported as separate files with the `-s` flag.

+### Model Types

+The converter automatically detects and handles two types of models:

+- **Skeletal models**: Models with a skeleton hierarchy.
+Animations are exported as `UsdSkel.Animation` with joint transforms.
+- **Non-skeletal models**: Models without a skeleton.
+Animations are exported as time-sampled USD xform operations (`xformOp:translate`, `xformOp:orient`, `xformOp:scale`) on mesh transforms.

+Both model types support:
+- Multiple animation takes
+- Concatenated or separate animation export
+- RealityKit AnimationLibrary generation

 ## License